sjtu-mvasl-robotics/rsl_rl/README.md

 # RSL RL

+> Re-implemented some components for better imitation learning.

 Fast and simple implementation of RL algorithms, designed to run fully on GPU.
 This code is an evolution of `rl-pytorch` provided with NVIDIA's Isaac GYM.